Between Kampot and Koh Rong / Koh Rong Samloem / Koh Sdach Islands.

 Really no assigned seating.

-If it’s safe, the boat captain will let you sit up on the front of the boat.
+If it’s safe, the boat captain will let you sit up on the front of the larger boat.

 Very windy, but fun.